qualabs/video-headline/README.md

 Create a .env file at the root of the project with all the variables defined in the .env-example file and their respective values.

 #### AWS Configuration
+Video Headline requires some IAM roles and permissiones.
+To automate the configuration, there's CDK code to create a Stack with all the requirements.

+To deploy this stack, follow this steps:
+1. Navigate to the infrastructure directory.
-Go to infrastructure directory and execute `yarn cdk deploy AwsConfigurationStack`.
+2. Run the command: `yarn cdk deploy AwsConfigurationStack`.

-   This will deploy:
+This deployment will set up:

-- Api User with the following Permissions:
+- Api User with permissions for:
   - S3
   - Sns
   - MediaConvert
   - MediaLive
   - Cloudfront
   - Cloudwatch
-- Media Convert Role with the following permissions:
+- Media Convert Role with permissions for:
   - Api Gateway
   - S3
-- Media Live Role with the following permissions:
+- Media Live Role with permissions for:
   - MediaLive
   - Cloudwatch